7 Things You Need to Know About Hygge

 Hygge requires mindfulness

 When you’re searching for your hygge, it helps to slow things right down and simply enjoy the moment.
 Whether you’re in the bath, catching up with an old friend or walking the dogs through a forest, it’s living for now.
-Good techniques for practising mindfulness include placing the TV remote and your phone in a drawer out of the way, and tasks such as sewing, jigsaws or reading.
+Good techniques for practicing mindfulness include placing the TV remote and your phone in a drawer out of the way, and tasks such as sewing, jigsaws or reading.

 Hygge is not seasonal